-Learn everything about Chateau La Prade Cotes de Francs, Bordeaux with wine tasting notes and wine with food pairing tips Learn the best vintages, a history of the property, information on the vineyards and winemaking and terroir.
+Learn everything about Chateau La Prade Cotes de Francs with wine tasting notes and wine with food pairing tips Learn the best vintages, a history of the property, information on the vineyards and winemaking and terroir.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Nicolas Thienpont acquired Chateau La Prade from Thierry Valette in 2000.
-If the Valette name sounds familiar to you, it should, as the Valette family are the owners of Chateau Troplong Mondot in St. Emilion.
+If the Valette name sounds familiar to you, it should, as the Valette family were the long-time owners of Chateau Troplong Mondot in St. Emilion.
 Chateau La Prade, located in the Cotes de Francs appellation.
 The Cotes de Francs, at 450 hectares is the smallest of the recognized Bordeaux appellations.

 Chateau La Prade Vineyards, Terroir, Grapes, Winemaking

 The 6 hectare vineyard of La Prade is planted to 90% Merlot and 10% Cabernet Franc.
 The vineyard has a unique terroir riddled with shells of small marine invertebrates that are known as ‘astéries’ in French.

 The asteries limestone found in their terroir is the hardest type of limestone and is often user for building, especially in Saint Emilion, because of its durability and beauty.

 Half of the La Prade vineyard is made of that type of limestone, coupled with various different types of clay and iron soils.
 The asteries limestone of found in their vineyard that is well placed on the plateau of Cotes de Francs.
 The remaining portion of the La Prade vineyard is set on the hillsides.